sharunkumar/DAMG6210/README.md

 ## Mission Objectives

 - **Efficient Inventory Tracking**: Develop a system that enables real-time tracking of inventory levels across multiple locations and warehouses.

 - **Order Management**: Enable distributors to generate purchase orders, sales orders, and transfer orders seamlessly within the application.

 - **Reporting**: Provide advanced data analytics and reporting features to help distributors gain insights into inventory performance.

 - **Scalability and Integration**: Ensure that the application is scalable to accommodate the growing needs of distributors.

+- **Inventory Security and Access Control**: Define role-based access control to restrict access to authorized personnel only.

+- **Data Backup and Recovery**: Implement regular data backup and disaster recovery procedures to prevent data loss and ensure minimal downtime in the event of system failures or data corruption.